intel/kubernetes-power-manager/README.md

 - *Power Optimization over Performance.*
    A cloud may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand and only those cores   used but want to remain in power-saving mode the rest of the time.

-## Initial release functionality of the Power Manager for Kubernetes
+## Initial release functionality of the Kubernetes Power Manager

 - **SST-BF - (Speed Select Technology - Base Frequency)**